juju4/ansible-gpgkey_generate/README.md

 Because of limitations, some shims are put in place like mapping /dev/urandom to /dev/random so gpg key generation can happen.
 Normally rng-tools or haveged are taking care of that.

-## Troubleshooting & Known issues

-* On bionic with GPG 2.1, you must provide passphrase else you will have an ioctl error or add to gen-key template '%no-protection'.

 ## License

 BSD 2-clause